avishek-choudhary/Music-Store-Analysis/README.md

 To run this project on your machine you need to install any SQL supported DBMS then follow the steps below:
 1. Create a database.
 2. Create tables using the schema diagram provided below.
-3. Import csv files provided from the dataset folder.
+3. Import csv files provided from the <a href="https://github.com/avishek09/Music-Store-Analysis/tree/main/dataset">dataset</a> folder.

-Note: If you are using postgresql then restore the backup file of database and save yourself some time.
+Note: If you are using PostgreSQL then restore the backup file of <a href="https://github.com/avishek09/Music-Store-Analysis/blob/main/music_store_db_backup">database</a> and save yourself some time.

 ## Schema Diagram